soaresmessiasg130/nvim/README.md

 Run :PackerSync.

-Run :Mason and be sure are installed:
+Run :Mason and be sure the following LSP's are installed:

 - clangd
 - css-lsp cssls